silvermind/rack-utm/README.md

 UTM links tracking is very common task if you want to promote your online business.
 This middleware helps you to do that.

-1. You associate an affiliate tag (for eg. <code>ABC123</code>) with your partner.
-2. The affiliate promotes your business at http://partner.org by linking to your site with like <code>http://yoursite.org?ref=ABC123</code>.
+1. Use UTM Link to promote your business like <code>http://yoursite.org?utm_source=ABC123....</code>.
-3. A user clicks through the link and lands on your site.
+2. A user clicks through the link and lands on your site.
-4. Rack::Affiliates middleware finds <code>ref</code> parameter in the request, extracts affiliate tag and saves it in a cookie
+3. Rack::Utm middleware finds <code>utm_*</code> parameters in the request, extracts them and saves it in a cookie
-5. User signs up (now or later) and you mark it as a referral from your partner
+4. User signs up (now or later) and you know the utm params the user has assigned
-6. PROFIT!
+5. PROFIT!

 Installation
 ------------